Unboxed-Software/solana-course/content/token22-metadata.md

 We are importing the Solana SDK, which contains many helpers, functions, and interfaces we will need along the way.
 After that, we are implementing the function.
 It takes the mint public key and returns the metadataPDA.
 Inside it, we define the Metaplex program ID (the address or public key of the metadata program), which we need as our second seed.
 The first seed should be the word 'metadata', and the last seed would be the mint public key itself.
 Then, we use the method `web3.PublicKey.findProgramAddressSync` by passing the right seeds in the correct order as the first parameter and the owner program of the PDA as the second.
 It will return a PDA and a bump, with the PDA being the part we are interested in.

 Now that we've got that out of the way, we can start writing our main function.
-Here is the code for `getCreateMintWithMetadataPointerIxs`:
+Here is the code for `getCreateMintWithMetadataPointerInstructions`:

 ```ts
 // other imports...